rbrtmrtn/flask-sqlalchemy/docs/binds.rst

 databases.
 To achieve that it preconfigures SQLAlchemy to support multiple “binds”.

 What are binds?
-In SQLAlchemy speak a bind is something that can execute SQL statements and is usually a connection or engine.
+In SQLAlchemy-speak a bind is something that can execute SQL statements and is usually a connection or engine.
 In Flask-SQLAlchemy binds are always engines that are created for you automatically behind the scenes.
 Each of these engines is then associated with a short key (the